Yathumaagi

 Yathumaagi is a 2010 Indian Tamil-language romance film written and directed by S. Balakumar that stars newcomer Sachin and Sunaina in lead roles.
 The film's score and soundtrack composed by James Vasanthan.
-The film, produced by Sakthi Sangavi and Mohana Sangavi under the Chola Creations banner, was released on 12 March 2010 to negative reviews.
+The film, produced by Sakthi Sangavi and Mohana Sangavi under the Chola Creations banner, was released on 12 March 2010.

 Plot

 Anand (Sachin) is an advertisement photographer.
 Quite typical to such genre of films, he comes across Annalakshmi (Sunaina), who is conservative in her looks.
 After a few initial encounters, Annalakshmi develops love for Anand.
 However, Anand has other plans.
 The mystery is soon unraveled and is made known that Anand hails from a family of doctors.
 When everyone thinks that Anand will tie the knot to Annalakshmi, the twist occurs in the form of Anand accepting an arranged marriage.
 What transpires between the lead couple forms the rest of the story, which ends in an interesting climax.